-37.86.3410 CASE MANAGEMENT SERVICES FOR HIGH RISK PREGNANT WOMEN, PROVIDER REQUIREMENTS
+37.86.3410 TARGETED CASE MANAGEMENT SERVICES FOR HIGH RISK PREGNANT WOMEN, PROVIDER REQUIREMENTS

 (1) These requirements are in addition to those requirements contained in rule and statutory provisions generally applicable to Medicaid providers.

-(2) To be qualified as a provider of case management services for high risk pregnant women, an entity must:
+(2) To be qualified as a provider of targeted case management services for high risk pregnant women, an enrolled Montana Medicaid provider must:

 (a) be approved by the department;

-(c) have experience in the delivery of home and community services to high risk pregnant women;
+(c) have knowledge and experience in the delivery of home and community services to high risk pregnant women;

 (d) demonstrate an understanding of the concept of prenatal care coordination services; and

-(e) have developed relationships with health care and other agencies in the area to be served.
+(e) have developed collaborative working relationships with health care and other agencies in the area to be served.

-(i) nursing must be provided by a licensed registered professional nurse who is either:
+(i) nursing must be provided by a registered nurse who has a current Montana license and is either:

-(A) a registered nurse with a bachelor of science degree in nursing, including course work in public health; or
+(A) a registered nurse whose education includes course work in public health; or

 (iii) nutrition services must be provided by a registered dietitian who is licensed as a nutritionist in Montana and has one year experience in public health and/or maternal-child health.